29 December 2025

 EDIT for those Anonymous posters:

-Constructive comments, even critical ones, are welcome.
+Constructive comments are welcome.
 Trolls are not.

 You are welcome to be a harridan, termagant, curmudgeon or misanthrope elsewhere with all your friends.